 In order to ensure that each proposal receives a full and proper review, and to ensure that each proposal submitted in the name of the institution represents a best effort, the following time-line or lead times are required:

-- At least two weeks in advance of the submission deadline – Notify OSP of intent to propose and confirm timeline.
-This is required for OSP to plan for the staff resources to assist you and schedule time for review of the submission.
+- At least two weeks in advance of the submission deadline – Notify RSC of intent to propose and confirm timeline.
+This is required for RSC to plan for the staff resources to assist you and schedule time for review of the submission.

-- At least two working days in advance of the submission deadline – Submit the final version of the proposal to OSP, accompanied by a Proposal Planning and Submission (Blue) Sheet.
-This is required for OSP to complete a final compliance check and submit the proposal in time to correct any errors in advance of the deadline.
-In cases where the approval of the Provost is required, OSP will obtain those signatures.
+- At least two working days in advance of the submission deadline – Submit the final version of the proposal to RSC, accompanied by a Proposal Planning and Submission (Blue) Sheet.
+This is required for RSC to complete a final compliance check and submit the proposal in time to correct any errors in advance of the deadline.
+In cases where the approval of the Provost is required, RSC will obtain those signatures.

 Any final proposal received with less than a two-day lead time will not be submitted.
 Exceptions to this policy will require a signed, written justification from the Dean/ Director/ Equivalent Executive Officer indicating that they have reviewed and approved the contents of the proposal (including any institutional commitments), that the proposal is a college/unit and/or an institutional priority, and is determined to be in good enough form to warrant submission.
-Since these exceptions will not allow for the normal amount of review time, OSP and Research Administration make no assurances as to the quality or content of these proposals.
+Since these exceptions will not allow for the normal amount of review time, the Research Service Center makes no assurances as to the quality or content of these proposals.

 Provost review criteria: